rootH13/Excel-Python/README.md

 My first goal was to ensure that after sorting and cleaning up the csv, all of the data would be properly wrapped/formatted to each cell to avoid manual adjusting within excel.
 I researched many StackExchange posts, and eventually came to use the tk python module to wrap the text.

+To be able to run locally, if using PowerShell, type "python --version".
+If you receive an error, you must download and install python on your local device.
+If you already have Python installed, then you may proceed with running the script.
+Ensure your permissions are set appropriately to run scripts.